 Parameter Description Unit Select the Switch unit that will be used for this configuration here.

-Parameter Description TFTP Server IP Enter the TFTP server IP address here.
+TFTP Server IP Enter the TFTP server IP address here.
 When select the IPv4 option, enter the IPv4 address of the TFTP server in the space provided.
 When the IPv6 option is selected, enter the IPv6 address of the TFTP server in the space provided.
 Source File Enter the source filename and path of the configuration file located on the Switch here.
 This field can be up to 64 characters long.
-Select the running-config option to back up the running configuration file from the Switch.
-Select the startup-config option to back up the start-up configuration file from the Switch.
+Select the running-config option to back up the running configuration file from the Switch or select the startup-config option to back up the start-up configuration file from the Switch.
+For a complete list of firmware files stored on the Switch, go to Management > File System.
 Destination File Enter the destination path and location where the configuration file should be stored on the TFTP server.
 This field can be up to 64 characters long.